Felixs/blcheck/README.md

         Maximum number of parallel requests executed (default 5) -mrt int
-        Maximum timeout wait on requests in seconds (default 5) -v    Displays version of blcheck
+        Maximum timeout wait on requests in seconds (default 5) -o string
+        Writes output to given location.
+If directory is given, writes to blcheck.log in directory.
+  -out string
+        Writes output to given location.
+If directory is given, writes to blcheck.log in directory.
+  -v    Displays version of blcheck
   -version
         Displays version of blcheck